Parable of the Renegades [BETA Version]

-Just a few meters away from the entrance to Falcon Rock and right on top of the steep road was one of the many bus stops situated at certain points around the area and the town of Cameron's Feint.
+Just outside the entrance to Falcon Rock and on top of the steep road was a bus stop for a short trip to the town of Cameron's Feint.
 Several people wearing different clothes were lining up, waiting for the 7:30 bus to arrive.

 Then there were those who didn't bother to bring anything other than their supplies for school.
 Carrying a weapon, especially a heavy one, was a hassle to do and some believed that the chance of being forced to defend themselves was next to none.
 After all, while the [Renegades] have been confirmed to exist, so far, they have been doing a good job of blending in with everyone else without arousing suspicion.

 As he reached the bus stop, Lucas recognized one of the people in line.
 His messy, short black hair was sort of a giveaway, but the few bandages plastered on his face made his identity more obvious.

 "Yo, Lucas!
 Over here!"
 Davis called out to him.